ROAD - BRILL

 The location of the bridge over the GWR line.
 Wood

-Siding station was situation on the bridge itself and also to
+Siding station was situated on the bridge itself and also to

 the right hand